koji-kojiro/cl-repl/README.md

   Written as a **[Roswell script](https://github.com/roswell/roswell/wiki/2.-Roswell-as-a-Scripting-Environment)**.
 - Emacs-like key bindings.<br>
   Provides powerful line editor on REPL.
 - Tab-completion.
-(Currently, supported only on SBCL)
 - Shell commands and magic commands.

 Of course, the other general features are available! (e.g. debugger)

+## Surpported Lisps

+- Steel Bank Common Lisp (Recommended)
+- Clozure CL
+- Allegro CL

+We mainly target SBCL and CCL.
+It might work even on the other implementations, but not guarantied.

 # Installation

-via Roswell.<br>
+Via Roswell.<br>
 `$ ros install koji-kojiro/cl-repl`

 # Usage